 One of the key concerns in participants recruitment is to detect and judge frauds.
 Hence, we looked at trade-off between subcontracting to agencies, do it in-house, and Studio D’s multi layered recruiting model of participants.
 At the end of the project, it is recommended to conduct retrospective to map interesting participants and review how they are recruited.

 Session 5: Interview Process

 Interviews are foundation of field study.
 We looked at 10 stages of an interview, tips and practical exercise on interviewing process: introductory entry, setting up optimal seating arrangement for interviewer, note taker / fixer, photographer and the participant.

 Note Jan’s interview and data collection principles: “Only collect data you can process - Don’t ask the questions if you’re not willing to listen to and act on the answer”.
 It is also important that informed data consent is obtained by reinforcing participants well-being and data gathering is conducted within social norms.

 Session 6: Sensemaking

 Sensemaking / Data synthesis is about breaking down data into parts, creating new connections and finding insights.
 We looked at half-life of data, which describe the speed at which detail is lost after being shared by participants.
-To address this decaying accuracy concern, it is important for the team to have session debrief just after the interview.
+Team should have session debrief just after the interview to address decaying accuracy concern.
 The team could also build data wall to surface and socialise data collected during daily debrief.
 Finally, we looked at the need for convergent validity or multiple evidence in order to draw sound conclusions.

 This is about having value and impact long after the project is over.
 We looked at delivery of project assets, managing team’s emotional dynamics and having decompression time to close project experience.